INGEOTEC/regional-spanish-models/docs/README.md

 Mexican variation of the Spanish language
 </div>

 Colors are also 3D UMAP projections, and therefore, color clusters are also meaningful.
-Please note that UMAP projections are quite stable in terms of shapes.
+Please note that UMAP projections are quite stable in terms of local shapes but it can vary from a global perspective.
 The different shapes indicate that different regions contain different definitions of their common tokens.
 Therefore, tasks having a strong influence of the regional meanings may take advantage of regional resources.

-Take a look on this [notebook](https://github.com/sadit/regional-spanish-models/blob/main/notebooks/explore-region-similarities.ipynb).
-Here you how definitions vary from region to region, for instance see the definition of _iglesia_ (church), where US spanish speakers define as evangeliques and other regions catholics.
+Take a look of this [notebook](https://github.com/sadit/regional-spanish-models/blob/main/notebooks/explore-region-similarities.ipynb) to see some vertices of the graph used to generate the visualizations.
+Each word is a vertex of the graph that is also connected with other words.
+Note that definitions vary from region to region, for instance see the definition of _iglesia_ (church), where US spanish speakers define as evangeliques and other regions catholics.
 Another example comes from the _america_ token which referes to geographic terms in almost any region and football soocker teams for the MX region.

+All countries are projected in this [notebook](https://github.com/INGEOTEC/regional-spanish-models/blob/main/notebooks/visualize-voc-semantic-cloud.ipynb).

 # Lexical and semantic comparative between regions
 Affinity matrices of the Spanish language regional vocabularies using lexical (left) and semantic models (right.)